yilab/clojure-ring-bootstrap/README.markdown

 We're working to improve this library.
 On our roadmap are the following features:

+0. Testing is immanent.
+(Sometimes you just gotta write a README, you know?)
 1. Allow failing healthchecks to remove or re-add the system from zookeeper.
 2. Allow for dynamic contents in zookeeper hashes with variable periodicity.
 3. Better behavior when the zookeeper server cannot be found.